All Episodes

 Ted Cruz touches every button, and this guy has no fear.

-And do not diminish the importance of that, particularly as Carville notes it here.
+Now, the bit about Cruz being fearless, do not doubt that, and do not diminish the importance of that, particularly as Carville notes it here.

-They will always tell us one way or the other, who they are worried about.
+They will always tell us one way or the other who they are worried about.

 Carville wasn't finished.

-He said a lot of Republicans feel this way, George.
+He said, a lot of Republicans feel this way, George.

 And you hear this a lot.